-For example, concerns have been raised with regard to weighted leg cuffs,22 leg irons, bar fetters,23 fingercuffs24 and thumb cuffs25 on the grounds that they purposefully cause pain, anguish or humiliation.
+Concerns have been raised, for example, about weighted leg cuffs,26 leg irons, bar fetters,27 finger- cuffs28 and thumb cuffs29 on the grounds that they purposefully cause pain, anguish or humiliation.

-The use of body-worn electro-shock restraint devices has been increasingly condemned by both the UN Committee against Torture and the Special Rapporteur on Torture.
-The European Committee for the Prevention of Torture (CPT) has appraised their use as 'inherently degrading', highlighting that 'the scope for misuse is particularly high' and recommending 'alternative means of ensuring security during the movements of detained persons' Concerns relate to the infliction of severe physical pain, the humiliating and degrading effect, and the fact that electric shocks can be delivered remotely, meaning that the detainee must anticipate activation at any moment.
+The use of body-worn electro-shock restraint devices has been increasingly condemned by both the UN Committee against Torture and the Special Rapporteur on Torture.30 The European Committee for the Prevention of Torture (CPT) has appraised their use as 'inherently degrading', highlighting that 'the scope for misuse is particularly high' and recommending 'alternative means of ensuring security during the movements of detained persons'.31

+Concerns relate to the infliction of severe physical pain, the humiliating and degrading effect, and the fact that electric shocks can be delivered remotely, meaning that the detainee must anticipate activation at any moment.

-'The electrical current not only causes severe pain, with one survivor describing it as "very intense shocking pain, so intense I thought that I was actually dying", but can cause short and long term physical side effects.
-These include; muscular weakness, urination and defecation, and heartbeat irregularities and seizures.228
+44 The electrical current not only causes severe pain, with one survivor describing it as 'very intense shocking pain, so intense I thought that I was actually dying', but can cause short and long term physical side effects.
+These include; muscular weakness, urination and defecation, and heartbeat irregularities and seizures.
+11 32

-Methods of restraint, which are likely to obstruct the airways partially or wholly, or forcing the detainee into positions where he/she risks asphyxia, must also not be used.29
+Methods of restraint, which are likely to obstruct the airways partially or wholly, or forcing the detainee into positions where he/she risks asphyxia, must also not be used.33

 In 2004, a 39-year-old woman died in Florida from strangulation from a leather belt whilst trying to wriggle free from a restraint chair.
 Hands cuffed behind her back, she was tied onto the chair with a leather belt around her chest and a nylon strap around her waist.
 Her legs were shackled and her ankles cuffed.
 The chair had been modified and a leather belt was used to restrain her across the chest rather than the manufacturer approved 'crisscross' straps.
 When officers found her, she had wriggled off the chair, though her ankles and legs were still secured to its base, and the leather belt was around her neck.
 It remained unclear why the chair had been modified.
-The corrections officer who strapped the woman said she hadn't received training on its use.30
+The corrections officer who strapped the woman said she hadn't received training on its use.34